 Podman is an open-source project that is available on most Linux platforms and resides on GitHub.
 Podman is a daemonless container engine for developing, managing, and running Open Container Initiative (OCI) containers and container images on your Linux System.
 Podman provides a Docker-compatible command line front end that can simply alias the Docker cli, alias docker=podman.
 Podman also provides a socket activated REST API service to allow remote applications to launch on-demand containers.
 This REST API also supports the Docker API, allowing users of docker-py and docker-compose to interact with the Podman as a service.

 Containers under the control of Podman can either be run by root or by a non-privileged user.
 Podman manages the entire container ecosystem which includes pods, containers, container images, and container volumes using the libpod library.
 Podman specializes in all of the commands and functions that help you to maintain and modify OCI container images, such as pulling and tagging.
 It allows you to create, run, and maintain those containers created from those images in a production environment.

 The Podman service runs only on Linux platforms, however the podman remote REST API client exists on Mac and Windows platforms and can communicate with the Podman service running on a Linux machine or VM via ssh.
-Mac client.
+Mac/Windows client.

 At a high level, the scope of libpod and Podman is the following:

 docker swarm.
 We believe that Kubernetes is the defacto standard for composing Pods and for orchestrating containers, making Kubernetes YAML a defacto standard file format.
 Hence, Podman allows the creation and execution of Pods from a Kubernetes YAML file (see podman-play-kube).
 Podman can also generate Kubernetes YAML based on a container or Pod (see podman-generate-kube), which allows for an easy transition from a local development environment to a production Kubernetes cluster.